rangle/ngCourse2/handout/features/interfaces.md

 callServer('hi');                               // tsc error
 ```

-Sometimes JavaScript functions are "overloaded", that is, they _can_ have
+Sometimes JavaScript functions are "overloaded" - that is, they can have
 different call signatures.
 Interfaces can be used to specify this.
-(Methods
-in classes can also be overloaded):
+(Methods in classes can also be overloaded):

 ```js
 interface PrintOutput {